roba90/octet/Rob_Allen_Project_Report.md

 The way I used this code was to change the background to two different images depending on where the 0 and 1 were in the CSV file.

 I used Mircea Catana’s code for the ‘fragment shader’ and tried to change it myself to fit my goals, learning about shaders in the process.
-Shaders are a program and there are two primary types, Fragment and Vertex shaders.
+Shaders are a program (though of as a 'pipeline') and there are two primary types, Fragment and Vertex shaders.
 Fragment shaders effect the colour of a pixel while Vertex shaders effect the position of a vertex.
+These programs are the two largest parts of the rendering 'pipeline'.

 The first step to implementing a simple shader code is to compile the shader:

 <GLuint> glCreateShader (<type>)
-//Cretaes an ID of a shader
+//Creates an ID of a shader
 glShaderSource (<id>, <count>, <src code>, <lengths>)
 //Binds the source code to the shader glCompileShader (<id>)